 Select the appropriate option for your security requirements:

 • Allowed, excluding the networks in the list: Users with IP addresses on the list cannot log in as Plesk or Additional Plesk Administrators.
+This is useful if you want to block specific IPs while allowing all others.

 • Denied from the networks that are not listed: Only users with IP addresses on the list can log in as Plesk or Additional Plesk Administrators.
+This approach is more restrictive and only allows access from specified IPs.

 https://www.milesweb.in/hosting-faqs/wp-content/uploads/2021/11/plesk_ip_access_restriction_settings.png